Mohamed-Taha-Essa/Computer-Vision-SimplyOpenCV/README.md

 # Computer-Vision-SimplyOpenCV
-This repo basen on book simply opencv
+This repo based on book simply opencv